 - ACH Bind writes reports of varying detail either to your screen or to a printer.
 Whether or not you've already originated it, you'll always be able to check the contents of an ACH file.

-For sample screens for this sofware, please see the "Setup Guide" on the right.
+For sample screens for this software, please see the "Setup Guide" on the right.